Patapom/webgl/Web/blog/patapom/docs/index.md

 You will find mostly articles about math and rendering.

-I specialize in lighting, from the microscopic [BRDF](BRDF) to the macroscopic scale interactive indirect lighting simulation in 3D scenes.
+I specialize in lighting, from the microscopic [BRDF](BRDF) to the macroscopic interactive indirect lighting simulation in 3D scenes.

 ![image](images/dishonored2.jpg)